- Dramatic looks

 The combination of turbo-4 power, meaty steering feel, and good high-speed ride damping gives Kia’s new family sedan something finer than forgettable performance.

-That 290-hp scorcher promises 0-60 mph times in the six-second range, but until it arrives—and likely even after—the more prevalent powertrain combo in the K5 will be a 1.6 liter turbo-4 that makes 180 hp, paired to an 8-speed automatic transmission.
-Front-wheel drive is standard on most cars, while all-wheel drive will be available.
+The most common powertrain in the K5 will be a 1.6 liter turbo-4 that makes 180 hp, paired to an 8-speed automatic transmission.
+Front-wheel drive is standard on most cars, with available all-wheel drive.
 The transmission and engine combination’s a star performer considering the tepid feel of some of its competition.
 It feels stronger than its rated 180 hp as it surges from a stop, and as the automatic executes swift gear kickdowns when the gas pedal’s mashed.
 The sounds are subdued through more padding to give the K5 a quiet cruising quality, though.
 We’ve noticed some slow, dithering shifts in the related Hyundai Sonata, but didn’t find the K5 waited long at all to drop down a gear or two, even before we dialed its driving-mode switch into Sport mode, which tweaks the algorithms to add urgency to the throttle and shift patterns.

 Sport also weights up the steering quickly and uniformly, so there’s lots of on-center heft to keep the K5 under steady control—but not a lot of sensation once it’s off center.
 The K5’s easy to sweep through bends precisely, but not so clear what’s going on at the wheels.